The Advtrains mod for Luanti

 In the modified setup, the leftmost signal requires the entire marked area to be clear, avoiding the deadlock situation described earlier.
 However, this also reduces the capacity of the line.

 Note that the end of the track (e.g. train B) is an exception, where the train has to stop and reverse.
-Removing train B in the original setup is not guaranteed to resolve the deadlock, as a train approaching from the west may enter the area, restoring the original situation.
+Removing train B in the original setup is not guaranteed to resolve the deadlock,

 Another way of observing train B is to replace the dead end with a balloon loop: